Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Micromegas Prototype

-A bulk Micromegas with amplification gap of 128~$\mu$m has been opted for the two-dimensional position readout plane of the SAT-TPC.
-A prototype of active area $10 \times 10$~cm$^2$ has been subjected to the characterization studies for optimizing its operational parameters.
-The top views of the same are presented in figure~\ref{fig:MM_photos} to show the features.
-The images have been taken using a calibrated microscope (Olympus MX51) using optical zoom 50X and 10X respectively.
-The mesh is calendered with stainless steel wires with diameter of about 18~$\mu$m and 63~$\mu$m pitch.
-The pillars used to maintain the amplification gap and mechanical rigidity of the mesh have diameter of 400~$\mu$m which are fixed with a periodicity of approximately 2~mm.
-The readout plane of the Micromegas has 10 strips with width 0.95~cm which are separated by a gap of 0.05~cm.
+A bulk Micromegas with amplification gap of 128~$\mu$m and active area $10 \times 10$~cm$^2$ was selected as the end-plate readout to be integrated in the prototype SAT-TPC setup.
+In the Micromegas, the micro-mesh separates the drift region from the amplification region.
+The images of the Micromegas prototype, taken with a calibrated microscope \textit{Olympus MX51} using optical zoom 50X and 10X, respectively, are shown in figure~\ref{fig:MM_photos}.
+It shows that the miro-mesh of the Micromegas is made of calendered stainless steel wires of diameter 18~$\mu$m with 63~$\mu$m pitch.
+The spacers, used to maintain the amplification gap and mechanical rigidity of the mesh, are of diameter 400~$\mu$m and fixed with a periodicity 2~mm.
+The anode plane consists of ten readout strips, each 9.5~mm wide, separated by 0.5~mm gaps, corresponding to a 10 mm pitch.